The mountains and sub-alpine regions of Tasmania are home to a wide variety of flora and fauna, some of which you will only find in Tasmania.

 Even within Tasmania’s relatively small geographic area – the west is the most remote and supports only a fraction of the population.
 A large part of western Tasmania is protected by a series of five National Parks whose conjoined borders form the Tasmanian Wilderness World Heritage Area.
 This covers about one fifth of the state, some 1,584,000 hectares.

-Spring and summer are particularly special seasons in the wild, sub-alpine regions, and the Spring colours of the Scoparia (known locally as bushman’s curse for its sharp, spikey leaves) are a real treat.
+Spring and summer are particularly special seasons in the wild, sub-alpine regions, and the Spring colours of the Scoparia (known locally as bushman’s curse for its sharp, spiky leaves) are a real treat.
 Scoparia is endemic to Tasmania and is often found amongst communities of ancient relic forests such as Pencil Pines and King Billy Pines.

 These semi-alpine plant communities have become much rarer due to long-term drying of the Australian continent.
 Because of this arid and windswept landscape, bushfires started by lightning are now even threatening remote tracts of the areas within the National Parks and World Heritage Area.